 Conditions that affect the supply and demand for products and services are referred to as economic factors.
 Among these potential causes are:

-- Gross Domestic Product (GDP): The monetary worth of all final goods and services created inside a nation during a given time frame.
+- Gross Domestic Product (GDP): Gross Domestic Product (GDP) pertains to the aggregate monetary value of all ultimate goods and services generated within the territorial boundaries of a nation during a designated timeframe.

-- Inflation: The rate at which the cost of living as a whole is increasing.
+- Inflation: The rate at which the general cost of living is increasing.

-- Interest rates: The interest rate on loans and the rate of return on savings, both of which have an effect on discretionary spending and capital expenditures.
+- Interest rates: The interest rate on loans and the rate of return on savings are fundamental determinants that greatly influence discretionary spending and capital expenditures.

 - Market trends: Buyer and seller actions in a market, taking into account supply and demand, levels of competition, and the impact of new technologies.